 Experience the Technique of Sumo Wrestling

 Sumo wrestling is a sport steeped in Japanese history since the early ages.
 It is the national sport of Japan and the only country in the world where it is practised professionally.
-So be sure to add it to your list of things to do in Tokyo!
+Check out my more detailed post about sumo wrestling by clicking here.

 There are only three sumo wrestling tournaments a year and tickets sell like hotcakes.
 So if you want to experience a sumo tournament (you really should!), book tickets as far in advance as you can.